 2. The Institute is also prepared to fund specific research trips by McMaster students, generally those in the field of history, again with a limit of one grant per student per year.
 Proposals outlining the funds requested must be received three months ahead of the proposed research trip.
-Receipts for all expenses, up to a limit of $1800, must be submitted to the department’s administrative assistant within a month after the trip.
+Receipts for all expenses, up to a limit of $800, must be submitted to the Department of History’s Administrative Coordinator within a month after the trip.

 3. More substantial grants, of up to $2000, may be made from time to time to in-coming graduate students as an inducement to their coming to McMaster.
 Such grants are made at the discretion of the director, acting on the advice of the graduate co-ordinator.

 4. In addition, the Wilson Institute offers fifth-year funding for McMaster doctoral students, in the form of covering much or all of their tuition costs.
 To apply for this program, students should submit a two-page letter of application outlining the thesis chapters and a one-page timeline detailing what remains to be completed and how they expect to meet the goal of completion.
 They should also arrange for their supervisor to submit a one-page letter commenting on the feasibility of their timeline.
 Involvement in the Wilson Institute’s program of activities will be considered.
 The amount of the award will vary according to the number of applicants in any given year, but doctoral candidates whose theses bear upon Canadian topics who submit a strong application to the director of the Wilson Institute may be assured that their requests for fifth-year financial support will be viewed sympathetically, with the overriding objective of having students complete their doctoral theses in timely fashion and in good order.
 Students that work on non-Canadian topics, but play an active role in the Wilson Institute’s program of activities, are also encouraged to apply.
 Each recipient will present a chapter of their dissertation for our Brown Bag series.
 Deadline for applications: June 1, 2019.